 State-funded scholarships are, with a few exceptions, not available for foreign students in Ukraine.

-If you are looking for other scholarships, please click here.
+If you are looking for other scholarships, please click here or additional information can be found here.

 Waiving tuition fees is possible for international students, including: